When callers get a survey after a call and reply with "STOP" if they call in again do they get the survey?

 No. Our CSAT SMS survey feature supports the standard "STOP" keyword, so customers can opt-out from the survey system.
 They will also receive an SMS confirmation that they've opted out saying:

 “You have opted out of Customer Feedback surveys for this business.
 No more surveys will be sent on behalf of this business.
 Get help at email@example.com.”

 What if a caller wishes to opt back in the CSAT SMS survey?
 How can they do it?

-Our system also supports the opt in standard keyword: START.
-If customer want to sign back in, they simply need to send START to the same phone number from which they opted-out and it will re-enable the survey.
-They will also receive an SMS confirmation that they've opted in saying:
+Our system also supports the opt-in standard keyword: "START".
+If a customer wants to sign back in, they simply need to send "START" to the same phone number from which they opted-out and it will re-enable the survey.
+They will also receive an SMS confirmation that they've opted in:

 “You have opted into Customer Feedback surveys powered by Talkdesk.
 Get help at firstname.lastname@example.org.
 Msg&Data rates may apply.
 Reply STOP to cancel.”